wernerd/ZRTP4J/README.txt

   thus it is important to be able to clear secret data if it is not longer used.
 Otherwise a malicious person could be able to do memory analysis to find some key material.

-- Add a finalize method.
-If the garbage collector processes the big integer then the finalize method clears the data.

 - Clear temporary data produced during calculations.
 Some big integer calculation produce and use temporary data.
 BigIntegerCrypto clears